cjisonline/DONAID/README.md

-II.

-----HOW TO ENABLE PUSH NOTIFICATIONS FOR iOS AND ENBALE APPLE SIGN IN----
+------II.
+HOW TO ENABLE PUSH NOTIFICATIONS FOR iOS AND ENBALE APPLE SIGN IN----

 The application already has Apple sign in and Push notifications implemented.
 In case you need to use them, you need a paid apple developer account(priced at 100$/year)